Tiffys/2023cord/README.md

 # 2023cord
 A theme for Discord that brings the 2023 UI back

+###### Profile effects, profile colors, emoji panel, pings, avatar decorations, general layout, color scheme, and banners should appear as they did in mid 2023.

 > [!IMPORTANT]
 > - Enable "Sync Profile Themes" in `Settings > Accessibility` to fix broken profile colors
 > - UI Density should be on default, i wont support the other 2 options (they still kinda work though)